philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 # Co-de Bruijn is Maximally Pulled Up Lifting

+There a many redundant ways of writing the same function with liftings put in different spots.
+Can we pick a canonical place to put liftings?
+Yes.

 Co-de Bruijn <https://arxiv.org/abs/1807.04085> is described as a method to deal with lambda binders, but my expression language does not contain lambdas at this point.
 In fact, Co-de Bruijn normalization makes sense in the absence of the lambda binders.
 If it basically noting that there is a normal form that pulls up any lifts as high as they will go.
 The entries of the `lift` kind of look like a free variable analysis.

 The function `e1` below can be described in combinators